tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ### 1.1 Status of the content of this document

+Section 1 is non-normative.

+Section 2 is normative.

 In Section 4, the values of following terms are normative: Term IRI, Name, Type, Superclass, Definition.

 Figures are non-normative.